 Caring for a fat bikee is not too much different than for a regular mountain bike.
 This stands to reason, as most of the components are not necessarily fat specific.
 The biggest differences are the importance of tire pressure and rust/corrosion.

-Tire pressure can really make or break a ride.
+Tire pressure can make or break a ride.
 Too much and you don't get all the benefits that led you to a fat bike in the first place.
 Too little and you risk sidewall/casing breakdown and potential rim strikes.
-Investing in a good, low pressure gauge or a fat bike specific pump will help you find the sweet spot every time.
-Keep in mind that a fat tire will lose pressure when it goes from warmer temps inside to freezing cold.
-The best thing to do is get the bike into the cold for 15 min prior to your ride and checking pressure before heading out.
+Investing in a good, low-pressure gauge or a fat bike specific pump will help you find the sweet spot every time.
+Keep in mind that a fat tire will lose pressure when it goes from warmer temps inside to cold.
+The best thing to do is get the bike into the cold for 15 min before your ride and checking pressure before heading out.

 Preventing rust and corrosion can be a losing battle.
 This is especially horrible in areas that use salt treatments on the roads.
 Your bike can be exposed to salt when on your bike rack or riding sections of road.
 It is not fun washing your bike in freezing temps, but it will help keep it in better shape.
 After a ride, let the bike drip dry and then clean with a light cleaner or bike wash.
 Make sure the chain doesn't go dry or get too built up with grime.

 Gearing on a fat bike is pretty similar to that of a regular 29" bike with one exception.
 In snow, you may want to have a lower range in case you encounter softer trail conditions especially while climbing.